 This is a stark contrast to cheaper binoculars, which use lower-quality coatings on their lens and can often reproduce blurry, dark, and hazy images through the viewfinder.

 Roof prisms are a common feature in popular modern binoculars, because of how complicated they are to make.
-As compared to Porro prisms, which are found on cheaper binoculars, roof prisms feature a complex light path inside the binocular lenses, allowing for greater optical precision and thus creating sharper, clearer images.
+As compared to Porro prisms, roof prisms feature a more complex light path inside the binocular lenses, allowing for greater optical precision and thus creating sharper, clearer images.

 This increase in quality translates to an increase in price, which is why you’ll often find that high-end binoculars always use roof prisms in their specifications.